 Playing blackjack online is much easier than playing at a land casino.
 For one, you don’t have to be wearing a tux or an expensive dress to sit at a table.
 For another, you don’t have to drive anywhere.

 All you have to do is sign up to a reputable online casino, deposit some money into your account, and then choose a blackjack table.
 If you scroll up you’ll find our recommended list of blackjack casinos.
-Each of these online casinos has been hand selected by Playcasinos.ca thanks to their wide range of blackjack variations, as well as excellent customer service and banking options.
+Further down, you have a few new online casino options that offer blackjack for Canadian players.

 There are two types of blackjack that you can play online, depending on what you’re looking for.
 These are table blackjack and live blackjack.